 Angela is Managing Partner and joined Signium in 1998.
-Her client base is mainly in Pharma/Biotech, Diagnostics, E-Health and Private Hospital Groups.
+Her client base is mainly in Pharma/Biotech, Diagnostics, E-Health, Private Hospital Groups and Media.
 She was the Leader of the Global Life Science Practice from 2013-2018.
-In 2016 she was elected to t...
+In 2016 she was elect...

 23 March 2021